Public Historian and co-author of "Exploring American Girlhood in 50 Historic Treasures" (Rowman & Littlefield, 2021).

 Mystery House began a craze.
 People loved the game and wanted more.
 Other studios quickly began developing graphical adventure games.
 These developers evolved Roberta's vector graphics into bitmap graphics, which enabled simple animations to show character movement in response to typed commands.
 Early games that utilized bitmap graphics included Night Life, Danchi Tsuma no Yuwaku (1982), Sherwood Forest (1982), Portopia Serial Murder Case (1983), The Return of Heracles (1983), Masquerade (1983), Transylvania (1982), and Adventure Construction Set (1984).

 Eventually, game designers moved away from text interfaces.
 With the advent of the mouse, game designers took advantage of the new point-and-click abilities to create games such as Enchanted Scepters (1984), which is featured in the play-through video below.

-Thanks to Roberta and the work of countless developers after her, the graphical adventure game would expand into beloved classics, such as Myst (1993), and popular games today like the Professor Layton series, Ace Attorney series, Life is Strange, The Walking Dead, and Broken Age.
+Thanks to Roberta and the work of countless developers after her, the graphical adventure game would expand into beloved classics, such as Myst (1993) and popular games today like the Professor Layton series, the Ace Attorney series, Life is Strange, The Walking Dead, and Broken Age.

 What Happened to Roberta?